spollard/josh-works.github.io/_posts/2017-05-27-developer-workflow.md

 There's some keyboard shortcuts I use all the time for Chrome.
 Don't try to use all at once, but test each one once or twice, decide if you like it, and then use it for a few days.

-_note: I've recently migrated to Firefox, for a few reasons.
-All of the extensions and shortcuts are available in, and apply to, Firefox, so I'm leaving this section otherwise untouched.
-I just wish Firefox had a hide/reveal bookmarks toolbar keyboard shortcut like Chrome._
+**note:** I've recently migrated to Firefox, for a few reasons.
+All of the extensions and shortcuts are available in, and apply to, Firefox, so I'm leaving this section otherwise untouched. <del>I just wish Firefox had a hide/reveal bookmarks toolbar keyboard shortcut like Chrome.</del> [Here's how to hide/reveal bookmarks by keyboard shortcut in Firefox]({{ site.baseurl }}{% link _posts/2018-02-15-toggle_bookmarks_bar_in_firefox.md %}).

 ### Shortcuts for Chrome